Consistent estimation of a mean planar curve modulo similarities: Introduction

-According to Goodall \cite{MR1108330} a sample mean pattern $\hat \f$ computed from $\Y_{1},\ldots,\Y_{J}$ is said to be consistent if, as $J\to\infty$, it has asymptotically the same shape than the mean pattern $\f$.
-Since Goodall's proposal, the deformable model \eqref{eq:perturbmodel} has been highly popular in the statistical shape community, and the study of consistent procedures to estimate the shape of the mean pattern $\f$ using this model has been considered by various authors \cite{MR1436569,MR1618880,MR1225013,HuckemannSJS}.
+\paragraph{Consistency in the Shape Space.} In shape analysis, an important issue is the computation of a sample mean shape from a set of $J$ random planar configurations $\Y_{1},\ldots,\Y_{J}\in \Sh$ satisfying model \eqref{eq:perturbmodel} and the study of its consistency as the number of samples $J$ goes to infinity ($k$ remaining fixed).
+According to Goodall \cite{MR1108330} a sample mean pattern $\hat \f\in\Sh$ computed from $\Y_{1},\ldots,\Y_{J}$ is said to be consistent if, as $J\to\infty$, it has asymptotically the same shape than the mean pattern $\f$.
+In this framework, the deformations parameters are considered as \emph{nuisance parameters} that contain no informations.
+That is why the data are first normalized (\ie centered and scale to unit size) without changes in the statistical analysis.
+The study of consistent procedures to estimate the shape of the mean pattern $\f$ using this approach has been considered by various authors \cite{MR1436569,MR1618880,MR1225013,HuckemannSJS}.
 In this setting, sample mean patterns obtained by a Procrustes procedure have received a special attention.
-In particular, it is shown in \cite{MR1436569,MR1618880} that, in the very specific case of isotropic perturbations $\bzeta_{j}$, the so-called full and partial Procrustes sample means are consistent estimators of the shape of $\f$.
+In particular, it is shown in \cite{MR1436569,MR1618880} that, in the very specific case of isotropic perturbations $\bzeta$, the so-called full and partial Procrustes sample means are consistent estimators of the shape of $\f$.
 Nevertheless, these estimators can be inconsistent for non-isotropic perturbations.
 Therefore, it is generally the belief that consistent statistical inference based on Procrustes analysis is restricted to very limited assumptions on the distribution of the data, see also \cite{MR1646114,MR1891212,HuckemannSJS} for further discussions.

-The aim of this paper is to show that a Procrustes sample mean can be considered as a consistent procedure even in the case of non-isotropic perturbations.
-To this purpose, we propose to exhibit the relation that exists between the dimensionality $k$ of the data and the consistency of smoothed Procrustes sample means in the perturbation model \eqref{eq:perturbmodel}.
-Our main result (see Theorem \ref{theo:main} below) is that when the dimensionality $k$ is high and the mean pattern $\f$ is the discretization of a sufficiently smooth plane curve, it is possible to build a consistent estimator of the shape of $\f$ in model \eqref{eq:perturbmodel} under general assumptions on the perturbation $\bzeta_{j}$.
-The problem of analyzing high-dimensional 2D configurations (i.e.\ when the number of landmarks $k$ is high) arises in the statistical study of a set of random points in $\R^2$ that have been sampled from planar curves.
-A typical example is the analysis of contours extracted from digital images.